XinYiC7/CrispySpoon/README.md

 We also implemented pop() and push() because it's interesting to see how we can use deque as a stack.

 ## Architecture
 We chose to use doubly-linked node-based architecture because we don't need to traverse through the list when we want to remove or add in the front or end.
+We only need to change where the pointers are pointed toward for doubly-linked nodes.
 Doubly-linked node-based architecture would be more efficient and should have a faster runtime than array-based or ArrayList-based.